tolastarras/world-quiz/README.md

 15. move await EventService.fetchData() to store
 16. Add json cities by country to make it harder to guess
 17. Remove bootstrap, jquery and popper to make the app lighter
+18. Remove countries with no capital when playing the capitals game (Bouvet Island: Bouvetøya  (Norwegian))